The Apostle's Creed

 This simple phrase carries a wealth of meaning.
 What was it that Christ achieved on the cross?

-The parable of the prodigal son (Luke 15;11-32) illustrates vividly the reconciliation of the Father to his wayward son.
-Forgiveness is sometimes hard for us to offer or accept, it can be costly, but as Christ's disciples we are called to follow his example (Mat.
-6:12-15).
+The parable of the prodigal son (Luke 15:11-32) illustrates vividly the reconciliation of the Father to his wayward son.
+Forgiveness is sometimes hard for us to offer or accept, it can be costly, but as Christ's disciples we are called to follow his example (Matthew 6:12-15).
 It is often the necessary prelude to a deeper walk with God.

-The resurrection of the body, and the life everlasting
+The resurrection of the dead, and the life everlasting

 The Nicene Creed

 We have looked in detail at the Apostle's Creed.
-Another well-known Creed is the Nicene Creed which is popular in the Eastern Orthodox tradition but also found in the Anglican prayer book.
-It is longer than the Apostles Creed and more technical in its language.
-It came about as a response to specific heresies regarding the person of Jesus which were prevalent in the fourth century AD.
+There is another well-known Creed called the Nicene Creed, which is popular in the Eastern Orthodox tradition but can also be found in the Anglican prayer book.
+It is longer than the Apostle's Creed and more technical in its language and it came about as a response to specific heresies regarding the person of Jesus, which were prevalent in the fourth century AD.

 The uses of the Creed today are many.
-It continues to fulfill its traditional function as a defense against inadequate views of the gospel and offers us a link between the often diverse strands within the worldwide Church.
+It continues to fulfil its traditional function as a defence against inadequate views of the gospel and offers us a link between the often diverse strands within the worldwide Church.
 In both the baptismal and nurture contexts it provides a helpful framework to ground new Christians in the faith as well as enhancing our worship.

-Christians disagree on many things but the creed represents a core belief held in common by believers throughout the world and a link with the Church throughout its history.
-To echo the words of Martin Luther "On this we stand . . . "
+Christians can disagree on many things but the creed represents a core belief held in common by believers throughout the world and a link with the Church throughout its history.
+To echo the words of Martin Luther, "On this we stand".

 This is very much a basic introduction.
 It can only skim the surface and point the way for further enquiry.
-For those who are interested we list below various books that provide a more detailed introduction to this subject.
+For those who are interested I list below some books that can provide a more detailed introduction to this subject.